 Albert Speer was born to an affluent Mannheim family in 1905.
 Like his father and grandfather before him, Speer studied architecture, however on graduating he remained at university as a lecturer.
-As a young man Speer lacked much interest in politics, however by 1930 he had become fascinated by the rising Nazi Party, particularly its leader Adolf Hitler.
+As a young man, Speer lacked much interest in politics but by 1930 he had become fascinated by the rising Nazi Party, particularly its leader Adolf Hitler.
 Speer eventually joined the NSDAP in March 1931.
 A series of architectural commissions, completed for high-ranking Nazis, brought Speer to the attention of Berlin.
 By 1933 he was completing blueprints for Joseph Goebbels and suggesting design and pageantry ideas for the party’s Nuremberg rallies.

 1. Albert Speer was a young architect and academic who became fascinated with Hitler and the NSDAP around 1930.

 2. Speer joined the party in 1931 and came to Hitler’s attention after completing some architectural work for Nazi leaders.

 3. Hitler met regularly with Speer to outline his architectural vision for the future Germany, and the two men became friends.